-Comments received by the Tribes and agencies were more focused on the 2023 RTP process with several overarching comments that are relevant to both the MTIP and RTP.
+Comments received by the Tribes and agencies were primarily focused on the 2023 RTP process with several overarching comments that are relevant to both the MTIP and RTP.
 There were two questions specific to the 2024-2027 MTIP about the process to determine the projects included as part of the 2024-2027 MTIP public review draft.
+Metro staff explained the process.
+See the meeting summaries attached.
 All comments and responses from Metro staff are included in the public comment summary report (Appendix V).
+Metro is working with Tribes so create consultation meeting summaries.
+The summaries from the meetings with the Tribes are forthcoming as of May 26, 2023.